larylc/More-Chess-Webscraped-Data/README.md

-## Under Construction...

 ## Introduction

 This repository is where I will be posting some of the webscraped data sets from my projects.
-The  3 `grandmaster_bdates_bplaces.csv` files were produced from my [Grandmaster B-Days and B-Dates project](https://larylc.github.io/chess_birthday_project/).
+The  3 `grandmaster_bdates_bplaces.csv` files were produced from my [Grandmaster B-Days and B-places project](https://larylc.github.io/chess_bdays_bplaces/).

 The `top_grandmaster_ratings_before_2000.csv` was produced from the [Finding the Missing Records project](https://larylc.github.io/Independent-Projects-/missing_chess_records.html).